revilowaldow/BITC/Sessions/2025/08 10 - Session 50.md

 Remain in the cavern beneath the harbour for a few hours to consider

+Don't meet prerequisites to multiclass into Warlock Level 1 has lots of stuff, but there's no more Hive things until Level 6?

 <hr>

 Aru and Vrin making in the smithy with Wailer materials